 Article I) Council of Families

 1) The Council of Families (COF) shall consist of the Aristocra of each House, assisted by up to two aides.
-These aides must be approved by the COF.
+These aides are chosen by the Aristocra and approved by the COF.

 2) All decisions concerning House governance must be unanimous, with the exception of disciplinary proceedings against a house, where said House is excluded.